wojciechszmelczerczyk/node-api-event-manager/docs/event/delete.md

 Code: `204 No content`

-Condition: If note with provided correctly id exists.
+Condition: If event with provided correctly id exists.

 ### Context example